Frequently Asked Questions

 Q. I'd like to have an investigation of my home but I'm concerned about my privacy.
 Will there be any issues around that?

-A. We can be discreet.
-We won't park our logo-emblazoned research vehicle on your front lawn.
-And we won't spread photos of your place all over the internet either.
+A. We are discreet and we respect your privacy.
+We won't park a logo-emblazoned research vehicle on your front lawn, and we won't spread photos of your place all over the internet.
 Some of our investigations are public but most are 100% private.
 Nothing will be published without your say-so.
-And, as you can see, there are no investigation reports on this website.

 Q. In movies and TV, ghosts and demons often attack and physically hurt people.
 Is this based on any reality?

 A. We think it unlikely but we can't be certain; we must consider and respect cultures in which these spiritual events are believed to occur.
 But for safety reasons, we say that signs of physical harm are far more likely to have been caused by humans than any kind of paranormal entity.
-Please read our Important Safety Issues section on this page (scroll down).
+Please read our Important Safety Issues section on this page.

 Q. I believe I've had a paranormal experience but I am too embarrassed to talk to total strangers about it.
 What can I do?